awsdocs/aws-cdk-guide/v2/hello_world.md

 ## Next steps<a name="hello_world_next_steps"></a>

 Congratulations\!
 You've completed this tutorial and have used the AWS CDK to successfully create, modify, and delete resources in the AWS Cloud\.
 You're now ready to begin using the AWS CDK\.

+To learn more about using the AWS CDK in your preferred programming language, see [Working with the AWS CDK in supported programming languages](work-with.md)\.

 For additional resources, see the following:
 + Try the [CDK Workshop](https://cdkworkshop.com/) for a more in\-depth tour involving a more complex project\.
 + Dive deeper into concepts like [Environments](environments.md), [Assets](assets.md), [Permissions](permissions.md), [Runtime context](context.md), [Parameters](parameters.md), and [Abstractions and escape hatches](cfn_layer.md)\.
 + See the [API reference](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-construct-library.html) to begin exploring the CDK constructs available for your favorite AWS services\.